A numerical-continuation-enhanced flexible boundary condition scheme applied to Mode I and Mode III fracture: Introduction

 \section{Introduction}

-Atomistic modelling of brittle fracture in crystals goes back to the pioneering work carried out by Sinclair and coworkers in the 1970s~\cite{Sinclair1972,Sinclair1972b,Sinclair1975}; for a recent review of contributions made to our understanding of fracture from atomistic simulations see Refs.~\onlinecite{Bitzek2015} and \onlinecite{Marder2016}.
+{\cb The fundamental details of crack propagation invariably depend on atomistic effects, since a crack advances by the breaking of individual chemical bonds at its tip.} Atomistic modelling of brittle fracture in crystals goes back to the pioneering work carried out by Sinclair and coworkers in the 1970s~\cite{Sinclair1972,Sinclair1972b,Sinclair1975}; for a recent review of contributions made to our understanding of fracture from atomistic simulations see Refs.~\onlinecite{Bitzek2015} and \onlinecite{Marder2016}.
 The principal distinction from continuum models is the discreteness of the atomic lattice, which leads to the concept of lattice trapping, first identified by Thomson in 1971~\cite{Thomson1971}.
 A consequence of lattice trapping is that cracks remain stable over a range of stress intensity factors $K_- < K < K_+$.
 Lattice trapping can lead to anisotropy in propagation directions~\cite{Perez2000}, and the associated energy barriers imply that cleavage does not necessary produce smooth fracture surfaces at low energies~\cite{Gumbsch2000}.
 The phenomenon has a dynamical analogue, the velocity gap, which is a forbidden band of crack velocities at low temperatures~\cite{Slepyan1981}.
-The velocity gap vanishes at larger temperatures; thermal activation over lattice trapping barriers has been proposed as an explanation for observations of low speed crack propagation on the $(110)$ cleavage plane in silicon~\cite{Kermode2015}.
+The velocity gap vanishes at larger temperatures; thermal activation over lattice trapping barriers has been proposed as an explanation for observations of low speed crack propagation on the $(110)$ cleavage plane in silicon~\cite{Kermode2015}. {\cb Very recently, bond-by-bond thermally activated crack growth has been directly observed in ReS$_2$ through \emph{in situ} atomic-resolution TEM experiments~\cite{Huang2020}, confirming the importance of understanding detailed atomistic mechanisms to control crack propagation.}